jonathanventura/jonathanventura.github.io/_pages/lab.md

 ### tmux ###

-You can run Docker sessions inside of “tmux”.
-Use ctl-b ctl-d to leave tmux and “tmux attach” to get back into it.
+You should run your sessions inside of “tmux” to avoid SSH timeout and be able to return to sessions after disconnecting.
+Start a session with "tmux", use ctl-b ctl-d to leave tmux and “tmux attach” to get back into it.
 You can finds lots other [keyboard commands for tmux](https://gist.github.com/MohamedAlaa/2961058).